costajob/gem-dependencies/README.md

 ```

 ### Remote
-By default this library scan for local gems, warning if the gem is not found:
+By default this library scan for local gems, warning if the gem is not installed:
 ```shell
 lapidarius rails -v 1.2.6
 No gems found matching rails (= 1.2.6)